Professor, Department of Religious Studies

 Director, Pace Academy for Applied Environmental Studies

-The Thomas Berry Award was established in 2012 to acknowledge and further the idea that higher education has a unique and profound role in society, as described by Thomas Berry in the chapter “The University” of his book The Great Work: Our Way into the Future.
+The Great Work Award was established in 2012 to acknowledge and further the idea that higher education has a unique and profound role in society, as described by Thomas Berry in the chapter “The University” of his book The Great Work: Our Way into the Future.

 In the book’s introduction, Berry wrote: “Of the institutions that should be guiding us into a viable future, the university has a special place because it teaches all those professions that control the human endeavor.”
 He continues in “The University” chapter:

 “…that the religions are too pious, the corporations too plundering, the government too subservient to provide any adequate remedy.
 The universities, however, should have the insight and the freedom to provide the guidance needed by the human community.
 The universities should also have the critical capacity, the influence over the other professions and the other activities of society.”